In addition to verifying that a user has successfully authenticated with a UNI and password, CAS can provide the following user attributes:

 - Review of request with additional user attributes - 7 days

 To change a service registration, create a service request in ServiceNow describing the change and choose “Identity & Access Management” as the assignment group.
 A change to a pre-existing service does not require review and approval unless the change involves an expansion of the rights granted to the service, for example:

 - Release of UNIs

-- Release of affiliations
+- Release of additional user attributes

 An application using CAS must keep its service registration up to date.
 This includes removing destination URLs that are no longer in use and keeping service contacts current.
 When an application is retired, a request must be made to de-register its CAS service.

 Applications that use CAS must follow the University's Acceptable Use Policy.
 An application in violation of this policy may have its service registration disabled.